florent37/Flutter-AssetsAudioPlayer/README.md

 Play music/audio stored in assets files directly from Flutter.

+:warning: This plugin does not support for iOS.

 No needed to copy songs to a media cache, with assets_audio_player you can open them directly from the assets.

 1. Create an audio directory in your assets (not necessary named "audios")